Types of evidence and where to find it

 2. Anecdotes:

-Anecdotes are simple stories about things that happened.
+Anecdotes are simple stories about things that have happened.

 They're a stronger form of evidence than opinions because we know they actually happened.